-While pursing The Art of Argument through Scholé Academy will be "restful" (I'd also like to say it's going to be a lot of fun!), we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
+While pursing The Art of Argument through Schole Academy will be "restful" (I'd also like to say it's going to be a lot of fun!), we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow achievement goals for mastery of this discipline.
 Logic, like the studies of Grammar and Rhetoric, is a "core" discipline in classical education and learning to own the concepts introduced in this class will be a necessary and significant component of future success in upper-level classical education.
 In that sense then, attaining a mastery of Logic is its own reward.
-In my course, I use the following Latin categories to assess your student's level of achievement: magna cum laude (with great praise), cum laude (with praise), satis (sufficient, satisfactory), and non satis (not sufficient).
+In my course, I use the following Latin categories to assess your 4 student's level of achievement: magna cum laude (with great praise), cum laude (with praise), satis (sufficient, satisfactory), and non satis (not sufficient).

 Ideally, every average student working diligently should do praiseworthy work (cum laude).
 Those who excel beyond this expectation will be the magna cum laude students.
 Students who do adequate but not praiseworthy work will be designated satis.
 Non satis means lacking sufficiency or adequacy.
-Inasmuch as you might be fully on board with this grading method in theory, there will undoubtedly be the need to complete a college transcript with either a numeric or traditional letter grade.
-Traditional percentage grades can be provided to the requesting parent at the end of each semester.